areekaras/Test_Jeebley/README.md

 - Image urls in the api are not directing to proper link, Given place holder images instead, If Proper Url , Will show the  exact Image
 - Given a 15 second request time out interval for API calls
-- Font, font size, colour codes are not exact as Jeebley application